Thomas Hirschhorn

-Thomas Hirschhorn (born 16 May 1957) is a Swiss artist.
-He lives and works in Paris.
+Thomas Hirschhorn (born 16 May 1957) is a Swiss artist who lives and works in Paris.

+Trained in Zurich and inspired by Joseph Beuys and Andy Warhol, he began as a graphic designer and switched to art in the 1990s.
+He has become known for using everyday materials in the creation of complex sculptures executed often on a large scale.
+In addition, he has written extensively on his work and the theories that inform it.
+His work has been exhibited in galleries and museums in Europe, in the United States, and in South America.

-Life and works
+Biography and work

+Early years

 From 1978 to 1983, Hirschhorn attended the School of Applied Arts in Zurich, where he was inspired by Beuys and Warhol exhibitions.
-In the 1980s, Thomas Hirschhorn came to Paris to take part in the 'Grapus'-collective as a graphic designer, because he was impressed by the way their graphic work was politically engaged.
-Although he and the Grapus people were good friends, working with them wasn't what he wanted to do.
-He didn't want to work for clients, he wanted to create for himself.
-In 1991, he decided to leave the world of graphic design in favor of being an artist.
-During the long years that followed, he developed his own visual research based on the principle of Collage.
-In the beginning, he claimed these as 'Graphic design from myself,' but was not successful until he decided to position his Collage-work in the field of art and art history.
+In 1983, Thomas Hirschhorn came to Paris to take part in the 'Grapus'-collective as a graphic designer.

+Art in public space

-He then started to create the hyper saturated works he is known for today that incorporate sculpted forms, words and phrases, free-standing or wall mounted collages, and video sequences.
+In 1991, he left graphic design in favor of being an artist.
+He then started to create works in space that incorporate sculpted forms, words and phrases, free-standing or wall mounted collages, and video sequences.
 He uses common materials such as cardboard, foil, duct tape, magazines, plywood, and plastic wrap.
-He describes his choice to use everyday materials in his work as "political" and that he only uses materials that are “universal, economic, inclusive, and don’t bear any plus-value”.
+He describes his choice to use everyday materials in his work as "political" and that he only uses materials that are “universal, economic, inclusive, and don't bear any plus-value”.
 All of his works are accompanied by written statements that include his observations, motivations and intentions.

+Hirschhorn has followed his early commitment to always include the “Other” and address the “non-exclusive audience” in presenting his work in exhibition spaces such as museums and galleries, but also in “public space”: urban settings, sidewalks, vacant lots, and communal grounds of public housing projects.

 He has said that he is interested in the “hard core of reality”, without illusions, and has displayed a strong commitment to his work and role as an artist.
 He described working and production as “necessary”, discounting anyone who encourages him to not work hard, and says “I want to be overgiving in my work”.
 Hirschhorn is also very adamant about not being a political artist, but creates “art in a political way.”